 Sometimes the best advice and knowledge comes from someone who really has a handle on their personal finances already.
 Maybe it’s a colleague, a trusted family member, or even close friends.

 And no, not advice like the latest investment or comments from the Bitcoin bros who say, “go all in and get rich!”
 Not hating on Bitcoin, but you know the type of money advice I’m referring too.

 You want someone who actually has a proven track record of knowledge and success.
 They can help you stay motivated and teach you what’s worked for their own finances.

-Some Money Tools to Help Your Journey
+7. Use Money Tools to Help Your Journey

 As you start to make better financial decisions, there are some tools that can help you manage your money effectively.
 Many of these will be useful for tracking important financial data, others will help you understand more about your money.

 YNAB: If budgeting and spreadsheets still scare or confuse you, there is a great solution to try.
 It’s called You Need A Budget (YNAB).
 You can try it free for 34 days, but can be a financial game changer if you need some help while you become the master of Personal Finance 101.

 Personal Capital: Keep track of your net worth, cash flow, investments, and get advice all within Personal Capital.
 This free tool is vital to becoming more financially aware and ensure you are on the right path.
 Sign-up and use it for free!